toriving/Commercial-Online-Game-Data-Analysis-Competition/readme.md

 Team : Ironman (박동주)
 4th place

-## NER model architecture
+## Model architecture

 This is a simple network with several fully connected layers.
-You can see model's detail architecture in [create_model.py](https://github.com/toriving/Commercial-Online-Game-Data-Analysis-Competition/model/create_model.py)
+You can see model's detail architecture in [create_model.py](https://github.com/toriving/Commercial-Online-Game-Data-Analysis-Competition/blob/master/model/create_model.py)

 ## Requirements